 Counter-Trafficking in Human Beings

 The brief manual introduces the mobile application, provides instructions on how to use it in education about human trafficking and how to inform young people about safe traveling principles.
-The manual and the application are available in five languages: Slovak, Czech, Polish, Hungarian and English.
-Application is available for free at Google Play and App Store and on the IOM website www.safe.iom.sk.
+The manual is available in Slovak a English language version.
+The application is available in 11 languages: Slovak, Czech, English, French, German, Hungarian, Polish, Romani, Russian, Serbian and Ukrainian.
+Application is available for free in the Google Play, App Store and on the IOM website www.safe.iom.sk.
+Manual update: 2021.

 By reinforcing the knowledge of relevant experts about the issue of human trafficking, this publication helps to implement individual or group prevention, identification of the victims of trafficking and last but not least, to facilitate effective cooperation of subjects involved in placing the victims into the network of help.
 The publication was compiled by Katarína Kubovičová, IOM Bratislava.
 Slovak language.